MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-03-Optimize-data-pipelines.md

     wget -O /dbfs/nyc_taxi_trips/yellow_tripdata_2021-01.parquet https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/yellow_tripdata_2021-01.parquet
      ```

-3. In a new cell, run the following code to load the dataset into a dataframe:
+3. Under the output from the first cell, use the **+ Code** icon to add a new cell and run the following code in it to load the dataset into a dataframe:

      ```python
     # Load the dataset into a DataFrame